cyrilletuzi/angular-async-local-storage/README.md

 export class AppModule {}
 ```

-Now you just have to inject the service where you need it :
+Now you just have to inject the service where you need it:

 ```typescript
 import { AsyncLocalStorage } from 'angular-async-local-storage';